 Get ready for the gorgeous beaches and never-ending activities.
-Enjoy a plethora of wildlife, food, and its friendly people.
+Enjoy a plethora of wildlife, food, and friendly people.
 Make your trip even more memorable by arranging for the most comfortable stay.

-Read: Top 5 Places to Celebrate your Honeymoon
+Read: Top 5 Places to Celebrate Your Honeymoon

-Food and Accommodation
+Food and Accommodation in Costa Rica

 Read: Nine Dishes in Nine Cities as Recommended by Nine Food Writers